-Experiential activities teach recovering addicts to navigate difficult emotions, such as distress, fear, shame, or anger, without using drugs as a self-medication.
-Painful or uncomfortable emotions are actively processed in a supervised setting, ultimately leading to a decrease in cravings and drug-seeking behaviors.
+Experiential psychotherapy teaches recovering addicts in a rehab center to navigate difficult emotions, such as distress, fear, shame, or anger, without using drugs as self-medication.
+Mental stress or uncomfortable feelings are actively processed in a supervised setting, ultimately decreasing cravings and drug-seeking behaviors.
 The new coping skills learned during these activities allow addicts to deal with triggering situations in real life.

-How do experiential activities help people in recovery from drug abuse?
-The underlying concept behind this form of therapy is to encourage people to be motivators for change.
-The activities serve as catalysts to bring about awareness of difficult emotions and their contribution to unhealthy behaviors.
-These insights can help a person take the necessary action to achieve their addiction treatment goals.
-In other words, experiential activities help recognize issues buried beneath the surface and contribute to self-exploration and self-expression in positive ways.
+The underlying concept behind this form of expression treatment is to encourage people to be motivators for change.
+The experiential therapy activities serve as catalysts to bring about awareness of difficult emotions and their contribution to unhealthy behaviors.
+These insights can help a person take the necessary action to achieve their treatment goals.
+In other words, experiential therapy activities help recognize issues buried beneath the surface and contribute to self-exploration and self-expression in positive ways.

 Equine-Assisted Psychotherapy (EAP)